EvanPurkhiser/homebridge-tasmota/README.md

 # homebridge-tasmota

-HomeBridge optimized for work with Itead Sonoff and Electrodragon Relay Board hardware and firmware [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) via MQTT.
+HomeBridge accessory plugin built to work with Itead Sonoff and Electrodragon Relay Board hardware and firmware [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) via MQTT.
 It acts as a switch or outlet (depending of configuration).